 Debt Collection Laws in Massachusetts

-Massachusetts laws restrict debt collectors’ actions and govern collection lawsuits.
+Massachusetts debt collection laws restrict collectors' actions and also govern collection lawsuits.

-If you live in Massachusetts and you're dealing with a debt collector or facing a collection lawsuit, it's important to know what debt collectors can—and what they can't—do.
-Similar to the federal Fair Debt Collection Practices Act, Massachusetts has a debt collection statute.
-Under Massachusetts law, some collection tactics are illegal.
+If you live in Massachusetts and you're dealing with a debt collector or facing a collection lawsuit, it's important to know what debt collectors can and can't legally do.
+Similar to the federal Fair Debt Collection Practices Act, Massachusetts has various debt collection laws and regulations.
+Under Massachusetts debt collection laws, some collection tactics are illegal.

 Under Massachusetts law, collectors are prohibited from communicating with debtors in such a manner as to harass or embarrass the alleged debtor.
-Prohibited actions include, but are not limited to, communicating with the debtor at an unreasonable hour or unreasonable frequency, and using threats of violence, offensive language, or making threats to take some action which the creditor doesn't take in the usual course of business.
+Prohibited actions include, but aren't limited to, communicating with the debtor at an unreasonable hour or unreasonable frequency and using threats of violence, offensive language, or making threats to take some action that the creditor doesn't take in the usual course of business.
 (Mass.
 Gen. Laws ch.
 93 § 49).

 Also, the Massachusetts Attorney General has issued debt collection regulations that establish standards defining unfair and deceptive acts and practices in debt collections.
 These regulations prohibit unfair, deceptive, and unreasonable debt collection practices such as: